keptn/enhancement-proposals/text/xxxx-make-KLT-standard-for-new.users.md

 * We rework the website to be better alinged with the lifecycle toolkit.
 * All onboarding flows will be directed towards the lifecycle toolkit an lifecycle toolkit docs.
 * The current Keptn V1.x documentation will still be available but under a dedicated menu item.
-* All V1.x ressources will have a banner stating "If you are new to Keptn we recomment already starting with the lfiecycle toolkit"
+* All V1.x resources will have a banner stating "If you are new to Keptn we recommend starting with the lifecycle toolkit"

 ## Internal details